MicrosoftDocs/VBA-Docs/api/Project.project.utilizationtype.md

 ---

-# Project.UtilizationType Property (Project)
+# Project.UtilizationType property (Project)

-If the [Project.UtilizationType Property (Project)](Project.project.utilizationtype.md) property is **Project Plan until**, this date is used to switch between using the project plan to calculate resource availability or when resource engagements are used.Read-only.
+If the [Project.UtilizationType property (Project)](Project.project.utilizationtype.md) property is **Project Plan until**, this date is used to switch between using the project plan to calculate resource availability or when resource engagements are used.Read-only.
 Introduced in Office 2016.

 ## Syntax